 ˃ Individuals have a private apartment and receive meals in a common area.

-˃ The socializing a person receives often improves their quality of life and their health.
-This is a big value of a ALF to the family.
+˃ The socializing often improves a person's quality of life and their health.

-Nursing facility: Support for individuals with complex needs such as around the clock monitoring.
+˃ Individuals with complex needs such as around the clock monitoring receive needed support.

-● A health care professional (does not have to be a MD ) develops a plan of care.
-It describes the support the person needs and is submitted to their insurance company:
+● A health care professional (does not have to be a MD ) develops a plan of care describing the support the person needs.
+The plan is then submitted to their insurance company:

-˃ Assistance must be needed with two or more ADL's and projected to last at least 90 days.
+˃ The plan must indicate assistance is required with two or more ADL's and is projected to last at least 90 days.

 ˃ When the company approves the proposed plan and the waiting period the person selected is completed the first payment is sent to them.
 Additional payments can be sent direct to the professional.

 ● Not all assistance qualifies.
 Why?
-For example, assistance after surgery is focused on improving a person's ability to get around on their own and is temporary so its temporary acute care not on going or custodial.
+Assistance after surgery for example is to improve a person's ability to (quickly) get around on their own.
+Thus, its acute care since it is temporary, not on going or custodial.

 Support services in Connecticut have some of the highest costs in the U.S: